Approximating $(k,\ell)$-Median Clustering for Polygonal Curves: Introduction

 \subsection{Organization}

 The paper is organized as follows.
 First we present a simple and fast $34$-approximation algorithm for $(1,\ell)$-median clustering.
-Then, we present the $(3+\epsilon)$-approximation algorithm for $(1,\ell)$-median clustering of a constant-size cluster inside the input, which builds upon simple shortcutting and the $34$-approximation algorithm.
+Then, we present the $(3+\epsilon)$-approximation algorithm for $(1,\ell)$-median clustering of a cluster inside the input, that takes a constant fraction of the input, which builds upon simple shortcutting and the $34$-approximation algorithm.
 Then, we present a more practical modification of the $(3+\epsilon)$-approximation algorithm, which achieves a $(5+\epsilon)$-approximation for $(1,\ell)$-median clustering.
-Following this, we present the similar but more involved $(1+\epsilon)$-approximation algorithm for $(1,\ell)$-median clustering of a constant-size cluster inside the input, which builds upon the advanced shortcutting and the $34$-approximation algorithm.
+Following this, we present the similar but more involved $(1+\epsilon)$-approximation algorithm for $(1,\ell)$-median clustering of a cluster inside the input, that takes a constant fraction of the input, which builds upon the advanced shortcutting and the $34$-approximation algorithm.
 Finally we present the generalized recursive $k$-median approximation-scheme, which leads to our main result.